philippelt/netatmo-api-python/README.md

 I have no relation with the netatmo company, I wrote this because I needed it myself, and published it to save time to anyone who would have same needs.

-I am trying to make this library survive to continuous Netatmo changes but their habbit to introduce breaking changes anytime without notice make this target hard to reach.

->BREAKING CHANGE (july 2023): Netatmo seems no longer (july 2023) to allow grant_type "password", even for an app credentials that belong to the same account than the home.
-They have added the capability of creating access_token/refresh_token couple from the dev page (the location where app are created).
-As a consequence, the username/password credentials can no longer be used and you must replace them with a new parameter REFRESH_TOKEN that you will get from the web interface.
-To get this token, you are required to specify the scope you want to allow to this token.
-Select all that apply for your library use.

->NEW MAJOR BREAKING CHANGE (december 2023): Web generated refresh_tokens are no more long lived tokens, they will be automatically refreshed.
-Consequences : No more static authentication in the library source and ~/.netatmo.credentials file will be updated to reflect change in the refresh token.
-This file MUST be writable and if you run Netatmo tools in container, remember to persist this file between container run. **This new token policy will completely forbid you to use your credentials on two or more systems if you can't share the .netatmo.credentials file**.

 There is no longer credential load at library import, credentials are loaded at `ClientAuth` class initialization and a new parameter `credentialFile` allow to specify private name and location for the credential file.
+It is recommended to use this parameter to specify the location of the credential file using absolute path to be able to be independant of the account used to run the program.
+>[!CAUTION]
+> Remember that the program using the library **must** be able to rewrite the credential file to be able to save the new refresh token that netatmo may provide at the authentication step.
+Check the file permission according to the account the program is running.

 ### Install ###